rwxrob/notes/Goblin Medio Fondo.md

 The tunnel under the highway with its custom light show is particularly amazing.
 Many locals have no idea it exists.
 Now you do.

 Here is a list of the eighteen main, uninterrupted Goblin segments.
 These have the same names in Strava but are prefixed with the word Goblin and a dash (ex: Goblin - Keys Meadow).
-Note that most of these Goblin segments have many other popular Strava segments in them as well.
+Note that most of these Goblin segments contain popular Strava segments in them as well.
+Only the Cornelius Bandit Sprint exactly matches another segment already in Strava.
+On the whole, these segments leave a little room to slow down where other Strava segments tend to end right at intersections preventing a good sprint finish to any segment.
 These were created specifically to plan different focuses for each.

 1. Davidson Warmup
 2. River Run